lifeomic/lambda-typescript-webpack-babel-starter/README.md

 The `babel-preset-env` package provides presets for `babel` that can be used to target specific runtime environments (for example, `node` `6.10`).

-The `babel` configuration is provided to `webpack-plugin-babel` instance and it looks like the following for AWS Lambda functions:
+The `babel` configuration is provided via the `options` property of the `babel-loader` plugin in `webpack.config.js` and it looks like the following:

 ```javascript
 {